CodeTanzania/emis/CONTRIBUTING.md

 ## Where to Find Known Issues

-We are using [GitHub Issues](https://github.com/CodeTanzania/emis/issues) for our public bugs.
+We are using [GitHub Issues](https://github.com/CodeTanzania/emis/issues) for all issues.
 Before filing a new task, try to make sure your problem doesn't already exist.

 ## Proposing a Change